MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/commanding.md

 ## The ICommand Interface

-The <xref:System.Windows.Input.ICommand>  interface is not part of Xamarin.Forms.
+The [`System.Windows.Input.ICommand`](xref:System.Windows.Input.ICommand) interface is not part of Xamarin.Forms.
 It is defined instead in the [System.Windows.Input](xref:System.Windows.Input) namespace, and consists of two methods and one event:

 ```csharp
 public interface ICommand